 Juicily sessionable lo-cal moderation brings dry Cascade-Simcoe hop urgency to wispy pale malt sugaring and spritzy lemon Seltzer splash.
 Mildly effervescent orange-peeled grapefruit rind bittering contrasts slight grassy hop astringency and dainty wood tones.

-Demurely sessionable Citra-hopped moderation celebrating Stonewall Inn’s 50th Anniversary for gay rights retains spectral flavor profile reminiscent of prideful rainbow coalition.
-Juicy grapefruit-peeled orange tang and sweet pineapple-peach-tangerine-mango tropicalia provide mellowly fruitful presence for grassy-hopped pine needling and mild juniper bittering.
+Demure Citra-hopped moderation celebrating Stonewall Inn’s 50th Anniversary for gay rights retains spectral flavor profile reminiscent of prideful rainbow coalition.
+Juicy grapefruit-peeled orange tang and sweet pineapple-peach-tangerine-mango tropicalia provide mellowly fruitful presence for grassy-hopped pine needling and mild juniper bittering of sessionable celebrator.

 “Heady saison” plies lacquered varnishing to dried lime, cardamom and honey blossom adjuncts, gaining ginger affluence as well as herbal lemongrass-sage-thyme seasoning and floral lavender-lilac-jasmine snips by the busy finish of botanical farmhouse ale.